You can click on pictures to enlarge them

 Alpbach, typical Tyrolean village, enjoys an exceptional environment.
 With meadows and picturesque mountains, the panorama is breathtaking.
 Beautiful chalets, some of which are rather impressive, proudly display their balconies with armfuls of fresh and colorful flowers.
 It is completely preserved, which allows it to keep its character.
 There you feel so cut off from the rest of the world that you find it hard to imagine it could become urbanized one day, which is fully cheering.
 The air is pure and invigorating.
 It is the ideal place to practice hiking in an idyllic setting.

 Lienz in Eastern Tyrol is a lively and warm mountain town with Roman origins.
 Its archaeological site is there to testify.
-Its centre is not extensive but dynamic and colorful.
+Its center is not extensive but dynamic and colorful.
 The architecture is simple but pleasing to the eye, and its churches and convents are worth visiting.
 Sports city, its specialty is cross-country skiing, discipline for which it enjoys a national reputation.

 The inevitable Grossglockner straddles two regions: its western slope is in Eastern Tyrol, and its eastern slope is in SalzburgerLand.
-Located in the heart of the Hohe Tauern national park, this is the peak of Austrian Alps (3798 m).
+Located in the heart of the Hohe Tauern national park, that is the peak of Austrian Alps (3798 meters).
 The road that leads there is picturesque: wheat fields, rivers, waterfalls, meadows, before you reach the exceptional viewpoint which faces summits displaying their everlasting snows, that you get the impression to be able to touch with your fingertips.
 Marmots, not very wild at all, like to make a spectacle of themselves.
 On the other hand, the toll is excessively high: EUR 32 per vehicle!
 Expect also to suffer a significant fall of temperature between the start of the road and the arrival to the point of view, for there is a 1500 meters difference in high.

-Salzburg, 4th city of Austria, has many architectural, cultural and musical treasures.
-Its beautifully preserved centre is a UNESCO world heritage site.
+Salzburg (photo), 4th city of Austria, has many architectural, cultural and musical treasures.
+Its beautifully preserved center is a UNESCO world heritage site.
 The city of Mozart (there is the home of the famous musician's birth) can boast an exceptional heritage.
 Remarkable sites are countless.
 Its superb set high up fortress seems to watch over the rest of the middle class city, that flourishes in sumptuous palaces, churches, Baroque buildings, last but not least the cathedral.
 Perfectly clean, you really enjoy strolling in its streets day and night, when lights bring out beautiful facades.
 Getreidegasse, the most famous street in the city, is a real attraction on its own.
 It is very lively, and shops are dotted all along, displaying endlessly a succession of old ironwork signs with the mountain peaks in the background, picture taken many times by professionals and amateurs and we understand why.
 The atmosphere is friendly, even though we greatly preferred Innsbruck.

 Zell Am See enjoys an exceptional location on the lakeshore with incredibly pure and clear water.
 Swimming there is very nice, but is not free as in Klagenfurt.
 The setting is idyllic and the place highly prized summer and winter alike.
 Mountains and fir trees reflect on the smooth surface of the lake where yachts sail serenely.
 However, the village itself has nothing extraordinary.

-Hallstatt is a beautiful village on the lakeshore.
+Hallstatt (photo) is a beautiful village on the lakeshore.
 Located on a mountainside in a setting with a breathtaking beauty, it is a UNESCO world heritage site.
 Taking a walk on the lakeshore and in the heart of the village leaves you with an unforgettable memory.
 Its church and its chapel, both in Gothic style, its archaeological site and its museum are main attractions.
 You can complete the tour with a visit of the amazing caves of Dachstein, where nature shaped unusual concretions over centuries.

 Published on September 24th 2014